Trusts, Estates & Inheritances

 Sale type: Private Sale

-When two California collectors moved east to Chicago they brought their Minimalist collection with them including this fantastic John McLaughlin painting from 1961.
-It was sold quietly and privately align with other key works on behalf of the heirs and realized over $250,000.
+When two California collectors moved east to Chicago they brought their Minimalist collection of California art with them including this fantastic John McLaughlin painting from 1961.
+It was sold quietly and privately to minimize the risk of it underselling and realized over $250,000.

 John McLaughlin (1898-1976)